kartverket/regelrett_implementasjon/backend/docs/code-structure.md

 # Structure of the backend

+The backend is structured in a way that is meant to be easy to navigate and understand.
+The backend is divided into several packages, each containing a specific type of piece of code.
+For example, one for code that define endpoints, one for code that interacts with the database, and that defines the data models.
+The goals is to separate the concerns of the application, and make it easy to find the code that you are looking for.

+## Database

+We use a database to store user data and other resources that the backend makes available.
+The database package contains the code that is responsible for interacting with the database.
+Hopefully, most of the database interaction is done through the services, which are responsible for performing business logic and fetching data from the database.

+## Model

+The model package contains the data models that are used throughout the application.
+The data models are meant to represent the resources that the backend makes available as well as the data that is fetched from external sources.
+All the external data models should have methods for mapping the external data into the internal data model.

 ## Routes

 The routes are defined in the `no.bekk.routes` package.
 The routes are responsible for defining the endpoints of the